|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 ounce Parmesan cheese (about 1/4 cup grated or 1/3 cup shredded)
+1/4 cup grated Parmesan cheese, or 1/3 cup shredded

-Break spaghetti into thirds and cook in boiling salted water following the package directions; drain and set aside.
+Break the pieces of spaghetti into thirds and cook in boiling salted water following the package directions; drain and set aside.

-In a large bowl, combine the diced pork, condensed soup, peas and carrots, onion, celery, parsley, basil, and milk; stir in the drained spaghetti.
-Taste and season with salt and pepper, as needed.
+In a large bowl, combine the diced pork, condensed soup, peas and carrots, chopped onion and celery, fresh parsley, dried basil (if using), and milk.
+Stir in the drained spaghetti.
+Taste and season with salt and pepper as needed.

 Turn the mixture into the prepared pan and sprinkle the Parmesan cheese over the top.